TheCandidStartup/TheCandidStartup.github.io/_drafts/asynchronous-typescript.md

 # Promises

 [Promises](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Using_promises) were added to JavaScript with [ES2015](https://developers.google.com/web/shows/ttt/series-2/es2015).
-A `Promise` is an object representing the eventual complete or failure of an asynchronous operation.
+A `Promise` is an object representing the eventual completion or failure of an asynchronous operation.

 You call an asynchronous API and it returns a `Promise`.
 Instead of passing callbacks to the API, you attach them to the promise by calling the `then` method.
-Promises replace the chaotic variety of callback based APIs with a common way of interacting with an asynchronous API.
+Promises replace the chaotic variety of callback based APIs with a common way of interacting with asynchronous APIs.

 ```ts
 type OnFulfilled<T,TResult> = (value: T) => TResult | PromiseLike<TResult>;